jonlpersson/ed-latimore/site/_posts/2021-03-13-8-steps-to-making-friends-as-an-adult.md

 We were good friends when I was a broke alcoholic who had nothing to offer but my company—and even that wasn't the highest quality.

 We could blame the lockdowns for social isolation, but really, that's a recent excuse.
 Go back to early 2020.
 Or 2019.
-Struggling to make friends was still a problem.&nbsp;
+Struggling to make friends was still a problem.

 I'll tell you a little about the right way to make new meaningful friendships beyond casual acquaintances, as well as the wrong way to go about it.
 Because knowing what to do gets you just as far as knowing what you shouldn't.